quasar1357/rschwob_RNAseq/readme.txt

 This project is part of the course "RNA sequencing" (467713) of the University of Bern, taking place in Fall Semester 2022/2023.

-As part of subgroup 1 in the lncRNA group, I analyzed the reads of the holoclonal and compared the to the parental cell lines.
+As part of subgroup 1 in the lncRNA group, I analyzed the reads of the holoclonal and compared them to the parental cell lines.

 --- --- --- --- --- --- --- --- --- ---